JMDirksen/Mailer/README.md

 Usage:
 ```
-Mailer email "subject" "body"
+Mailer email "subject" "body" ["path to attachment"]
 ```
 For new line use backtick-n

 Example:
 ```
-Mailer email@example.com "Test message" "This is a test message`nThis is line 2"
+Mailer email@example.com "Test message" "This is a test message`nThis is line 2" "C:\Example File.txt"
 ```